By: Cassandra Steele, online fundraising and digital marketing communications professional.

 - Using a search engine like Google

-- Ask connections at other organizations what nonprofit CRM software they are using or have used in the past
+- Ask connections at other organizations what nonprofit membership management software and CRM software they are using or have used in the past

 You can add to your research by checking out NTEN and Idealware’s Consumers Guide to Low Cost Donor Management Systems.
 This guide reviews and evaluates several low-cost nonprofit CRMs.